-Perhaps the most popular restaurant in all of Wilmington.
+Perhaps the most popular Wilmington restaurants for years on end.
 Serving authentic Thai and Vietnamese cuisines, don’t miss a chance to dine al fresco in one of the oriental style huts by the koi pond, complete with water lilies, at Indochine.

 It’s a unique and memorable setting and has become quite the cult favorite among locals and visitors alike.
 Seriously, ever since we went to college at UNCW 10 years ago, this place has been popping almost nightly.
 They don’t take reservations, and if you arrive Thursday-Sunday night, there’s a 99% chance you’ll have to wait for a table, but it’s worth it.

 The exotic flavors of the Far East come alive with unforgettable dishes, such as the perfect Pad Thai, coveted Papaya Salad, and the craveable Green and Jungle Curry.
 The decor alone steals the show, to create a truly transportive experience.